-In Q3 2020, Capital Power will be applying to the Alberta Utilities Commission (AUC) requesting a time extension for the construction completion date of Whitla Wind 2 to December 31, 2021 to accommodate a revised construction timeline for the project.
+In Q3 2020, Capital Power applied to the Alberta Utilities Commission (AUC) requesting a time extension for the construction completion date of Whitla Wind 2 to December 31, 2021 to accommodate a revised construction timeline for the project.

-Under the same application we will also be requesting to make minor amendments to the routing of some of the project’s collector lines and access roads.
+Under the same application we also requested to make minor amendments to the routing of some of the project’s collector lines and access roads.
 These changes are intended to minimize disturbance and reduce environmental impacts.

 The community and economic benefits for the project would be similar to those for Whitla Wind 1, including a new and steady stream of municipal tax revenue, and annual lease revenues to landowners.
 Development of the project will generate many jobs for the construction portion and will create permanent employment opportunities, including one full-time facility site manager, as well as service and maintenance personnel.

 Capital Power is committed to being a good neighbour.
 Some examples of our activities and support for local community groups include: